|Address:||555 Main Street|

 |Tours:||Part of the QR Code Tour|

-A centrepiece of the Manitoba Centennial Centre is the Centennial Concert Hall.
-This 23,506 square metre venue is the primary home of the Winnipeg Symphony Orchestra.
-In a typical year, the symphony (established in 1947) plays over 80 concerts at the Hall for approximately 100,000 audience members.
-The building also hosts a number of other acts, including performances from the Royal Winnipeg Ballet.
-The Concert Hall was opened 27 March 1968 by Governor General Roland Michener.
-The exterior design presents a balance of orthogonal lines and angles, glass and masonry, light cream and dark charcoal tones.
-The building’s coloration complements and parallels those of the Winnipeg City Hall across the street – which also features Tyndall stone and deep grey masonry.
+This 2,305-seat venue is the primary home of the Winnipeg Symphony Orchestra.
+In a typical year, the symphony (established in 1947) plays more than 80 concerts at the Hall for approximately 100,000 audience members.
+The building hosts a number of other acts, including performances by the Royal Winnipeg Ballet.